Warinrat Yolprasong

 Warinrat Yolprasong (born January 26, 2005) nickname Niky (Dutch name Neera Schut) is a Thai-Dutch idol.
 She is a former member of a member of the Thai idol girl group BNK48, 2nd generation and also part of BNK48's Team BIII.
-She is now a member of the T-pop girl group QRRA.
+She was also a member of BNK48's sub-unit QRRA.

 Early life

-Niky was born in Udon Thani, Thailand, as a half Thai-Dutch.
-Her father, who is Dutch and was born in the Netherlands, and her mother, who is Thai, are her parents.
+Niky was born in Udon Thani, Thailand, to a Thai mother and a Dutch father born in the Netherlands.
 Niky and her family moved to Chiang Mai when she was 9 years old.
 She attended Regina Coeli College for her primary and elementary education.
-Niky later moved to Bangkok and attended Udomsuksa School for elementary and high school until 9th grade.
-After completing the 9th grade, she decided to drop out and took the General Educational Development (GED) test to enter university at the age of 17.
+Niky later moved to Bangkok and attended Udomsuksa School for elementary and high school until the 9th grade, when she decided to drop out and take the General Educational Development (GED) test to enter university at the age of 17.
 She is currently pursuing a degree in Broadcast Journalism at Bangkok University.